Jzukas125/Obsidian-Notes/CyberSecruity/CCDC/Netstat and Net.md

 ```
 netstat -o -b -a
 ```
-Because this allows me to find all information, see the name of the domains and
+Because this allows me to find all information, and see the name of the services running
 # NET
 More information about net can be found by using the command
 ```